abbymachines/wormChat-v1/README.txt

-a short string of machine-generated text. the idea is to later attach this functionality to a simple animation of a baby worm, so that it feels like you are talking to a worm. a bonus feature is that the program uses text-to-speech to
+a short string of machine-generated text. the idea is to later attach this functionality to a simple animation of a baby worm, so that it feels like you are talking to a worm. a bonus feature is that the program uses text-to-speech to speak out the worm's response.

 ## Information about running p5 and pushing to git: